 Truck Payload Capacity Calculator

-How to Use
+How to Use This Truck Payload Capacity Calculator

 After entering the numbers, select the calculate button.
 The result area will show the truck’s total payload and the amount of cargo capacity left after passenger weight is subtracted.
 If the remaining number is small, that is a sign to reduce the load, redistribute equipment, or verify the truck’s actual weight on a certified scale before hauling.
-If the result is negative, the planned passenger load alone already exceeds the available payload, which means the vehicle is overloaded before cargo is added.
+If the result is negative, the planned passenger load alone already exceeds the available payload, which means the truck is overloaded before cargo is added.

 In this formula, is the manufacturer’s gross vehicle weight rating and is the curb weight.
-Once total payload is known, subtract the combined passenger weight to estimate how much capacity remains for cargo, tools, luggage, or trailer tongue weight.
+Once total payload is known, subtract the combined passenger weight to estimate how much truck payload capacity remains for cargo, tools, luggage, or trailer tongue weight.

-It is also important to remember that payload is a whole-vehicle limit, not just a bed limit.
+It is also important to remember that truck payload capacity is a whole-vehicle limit, not just a bed limit.
 A heavy trailer with significant tongue weight can use up payload quickly, even if the bed looks nearly empty.
 Likewise, a loaded cab full of passengers and gear can leave much less room for cargo than many owners expect.
 The formula is simple, but the interpretation should always include everything the truck is carrying.

 7,000 − 5,200 = 1,800 pounds of payload.